ut-vision/SiMHand/README.md

 export SAVED_META_INFO_PATH="$BASE_PATH/data/models"
 ```
 ### SiMHand Pre-training
 For pre-training of SiMHand , please run through the code below.
-We did not search for enhancement strategies for SiMHand, and we inherited the description of PeCLR and SimCLR from the original PeCLR paper.
+We did not search for random augmentation strategies for SiMHand, and we inherited the description of PeCLR and SimCLR from the original PeCLR paper.
 ```bash
 python src/experiments/main.py \
 --experiment_type handclr_w \